Jump to Section

 - The term of the noncompete agreement is appropriately limited

 - The agreement is unreasonably broad regarding the type of work prohibited

 These factors are considered both individually and in conjunction with one another.
 A long-term agreement is more likely to be enforceable if it's paired with a small geographical scope.
 Likewise, a noncompete agreement that covers a broad range of companies has a better chance of standing up in court if it applies only for a month.

 An employer cannot typically enforce a noncompete agreement executed simply to keep its employees from leaving the business.
 The company must prove that it has a legitimate reason to be concerned about employees taking jobs elsewhere.
 For example, if employees have knowledge about a secret recipe for a major product or have close relationships with and sensitive details about a business's top clients, they could present a notable risk to the company if they took the information elsewhere.

-Noncompete Agreements and the Sale of a Business
+Noncompete Agreements Between Companies: Sale of a Business

 If a business is sold to new owners, noncompete agreements may come into play.
 The entity that acquires a business is often wise about having employees retained within the business sign a noncompete agreement.
 Lacking this form of protection, the previous owners of the business may poach employees and set up direct competition.